Hazelfire/Tutoring/AidenKruhlak.md

 Good luck with domains and ranges and sets!
 You're doing pretty well so far, I don't think you'll have any trouble at all with sets.
 Seem like the only issues you come across is learning the notations, the concepts themselves are fine.

+### Notes for the 28th of July
+Hey!

+You should always work in fractions!
+Always!
+You should have really good fractions skills by now.
+If you don't feel comfortable with fractions, push on that pain point and learn more.
+Simplifying fractions is already on notes for 7th and 14th of May.

+As for diffrentiation.
+Welcome to calculus!
+I can't give much here except I think you'll enjoy it and find it not too hard.
+If you have any questions, send them over!